The Danish Woman

-The Danish Woman (Danska Konan) is an Icelandic-French television miniseries created by Benedikt Erlingsson.
+The Danish Woman (Danska konan) is an Icelandic-French television miniseries created by Benedikt Erlingsson.
 Co-written by Benedikt and Ólafur Egill Egilsson.
 The six-episode series premiered at the Series Mania festival in March 2025 and received critical acclaim from international media including Variety, Le Monde, and Le Figaro.

 It follows Ditte Jensen, a retired Danish intelligence officer who relocates to Reykjavík, where her instincts as an elite operative and her strong sense of justice lead her to intervene in the lives of her neighbors, blurring the line between heroism and intrusion.

 Plot

 The series follows Ditte Jensen, a retired Danish intelligence officer who moves to an apartment building in Reykjavík, intending to live anonymously and tend to her garden.
 However, her background as an elite operative and her strong sense of justice lead her to become involved in the lives of her neighbors.
 She uses her skills to intervene in various situations and conflicts within the building community, believing that the ends justify the means in her pursuit of helping others, whether they welcome her assistance or not.
+Her neighbours include an alcoholic, a domestic violence victim and refugees facing deportation.
+However, her interventions backfire in the final episode: she came to the assistance of a neighbour who was in debt to drug dealer, but finds he (46 years old) had impregnated a teenage girl, and then the antagonised drug dealer (who was also a former spy) plants drugs in her bathroom, resulting in a visit from armed police.